jnozzi/cocoadev.com/markdown/NSCodingClassFallbacksForKeyedArchiver.md

 ----

-Note that General/NSKeyedUnarchiver can have a delegate.
-The delegate can implement - (Class)	unarchiver:(General/NSKeyedUnarchiver*) unarchiver cannotDecodeObjectOfClassName:(General/NSString*) name originalClasses:(General/NSArray*) classNames
+Note that NSKeyedUnarchiver can have a delegate.
+The delegate can implement - (Class)	unarchiver:(NSKeyedUnarchiver*) unarchiver cannotDecodeObjectOfClassName:(NSString*) name originalClasses:(NSArray*) classNames

 This allows you to substitute one class for another during unarchiving.
 For example it comes in handy if you change the name of a class but have old files containing the old name.
-General/GrahamCox.
+GrahamCox.